MeaneyLab/PRSoS/README.md

                         IDs.
 It is assumed that the sample IDs are already in the same order as in the genotype file.
   --sample_delim "SAMPLE_DELIM"
                         Delimiter of the sample file.
-Default is comma.
+Default is space.
 Set quotation marks around the delimiter when applied.
   --sample_id ID_COLUMN1 ID_COLUMN2 ID_COLUMN3 ...
                         Specify which columns in the sample file are used as